News Update :

 Pinterest turns rich pins into price-drop e-mail alerts

 Pinterest has added e-mail price alerts to the "rich" pins feature it introduced in May.
 "Pinterest will send these sale alerts through aggregated and summarized emails, so as to prevent users from getting spammed," writes Melanie White.
-Amplify social media manager Adam Dacosta calls it "a very clever move."
+Amplify social media manager Adam Dacosta calls it "a very c

 comments | | Read More...